DPTR 5002: Foundations in Physical Therapy, Lecturer

 DPTR 7613: Patient Care Seminar III, Instructor

-Christiansen CL (PI), Stevens-Lapsley JE (Co-I), Sherk K (Co-I).
-Physical function outcomes related to prosthetic rehabilitation after dysvascular transtibial amputation ($25,000) IN REVIEW.
-The goals of this project are to: 1) describe physical function and 2) describe standard of care physical training intervention for patients following dysvascular transtibial amputation.
+Christiansen CL (PI), Stevens-Lapsley JE (Co-I), Akuthota (Co-I), Sherk K (Co-I).
+Early physical function during rehabilitation following dysvascular transtibial amputation.
+The Foundation for Physical Medicine & Rehabilitation 11/12-10/14 ($30,000).
+The goals of this project are to: 1) examine common physical function measures and 2) characterize standard of care rehabilitation for patients with diabetes following dysvascular transtibial amputation.

 Peer Reviewed Publications

 Christiansen CL, Bade MJ, Weitzenkamp DA, Stevens-Lapsley JE.
 Factors predicting weight-bearing asymmetry 1 month after unilateral total knee arthroplasty: a cross-sectional study.
 Gait Posture.
-2012; epub ahead of print.
+2013; 37:363-367.

 Christiansen CL, Bade MJ, Judd D, Stevens-Lapsley JE.
 Weight-bearing asymmetry during sit-stand transitions related to impairment and functional mobility after total knee arthroplasty.
 Arch Phys Med Rehabil.
 2011; 92:1624-1629.